nicholasoxford/r3-demo/README.md

 # Time-bound Session Keys

 A Solana program that lets you create temporary session keys with custom permissions.
-Think of them like temporary API keys - you can give limited access to your wallet for specific time periods and specific actions.
+Think of them like temporary API keys — you can delegate limited authority from your main wallet for specific time periods and specific actions.

 ## What it does

 Session keys are temporary keypairs that can act on behalf of your main wallet, but with restrictions you define:

-- Set expiration times using either block height or clock time (keys auto-expire after X seconds/hours/days)
+- Set expiration using either clock time or block height
-- Control what they can do (transfers, delegate, custom actions)
+- Control allowed actions (transfer, delegate, custom)
-- Set transfer limits
+- Enforce transfer limits per key
-- Revoke them instantly if needed
+- Revoke instantly, or clean up expired keys

-Useful for things like mobile apps, trading bots, team wallets, or any situation where you want to delegate limited authority without exposing your main wallet.
+Great for mobile wallets, trading bots, team wallets, or any setup where you want scoped, time-bound authority.

 ## Why Anchor?

-I went with Anchor for this project because speed matters.
-Could've gone with Pinocchio for smaller binary size and better CU optimization, but that's premature optimization.
-My approach: ship something that works first, then optimize once you've got a solid baseline to measure against.
-Anchor gets you from idea to working prototype fast, which is exactly what you need when you're balancing product impact with shipping velocity.
+Anchor gets a secure prototype shipped fast.
+We optimize later once there’s a baseline to measure.

 ## Setup